 Extensions

-Native eforge extensions are TypeScript or JavaScript modules loaded by the eforge daemon/worker Node process.
-They are the typed, programmatic counterpart to shell hooks: extension factories can register event hooks, agent-run augmenters, policy gates, profile routers, input sources, reviewer perspectives, validation providers, and custom tools with full TypeScript inference.
+Native eforge extensions are one typed mechanism in that broader surface: TypeScript or JavaScript modules loaded by the eforge daemon/worker Node process.
+They are the typed, programmatic counterpart to shell hooks: extension factories can register event hooks, agent-run augmenters, policy gates, profile routers, input sources, PRD enrichers, reviewer perspectives, validation providers, custom tools, typed actions, declarative Console contributions, sandboxed Console workstations, integration commands, and deep links with full TypeScript inference.

 What native extensions are (and are not)

-Native eforge extensions are distinct from other extensibility mechanisms:
+Native eforge extensions are distinct from other extensibility mechanisms in the broader eforge extension surface:

 Mechanism Language/shape Runtime owner Purpose